 - Students seeking regular, weekly counseling appointments

-- Students seeking psychiatric care and medication management (USF does not have psychiatrists on staff)
+- Students seeking psychiatric care and medication management (USF does not have a psychiatrist on staff)

-- Students who require the care of a specialist (eating disorders, complex trauma, substance abuse, and psychosis are some problems that might benefit from specialist care)
+- Students who require the care of a specialist (eating disorders, complex trauma, substance abuse, and psychosis)

 Please let us know how we can support you.